3142679445/TFNet/README.md

-# HCGNet
+# TFNet
-Balancing in-domain performance and cross-domain generalization: Hybrid CNN-GNN network for crack segmentation
+Topology-aware graph inference guided frequency feature fusion network for cross-domain generalization crack segmentation

 Once this article is accepted, data will be provided as requested.